-Choice Quantity of Pizzas Produced Quantity of Calzones Produced
+Pizzas Quantity of Calzones

+Choice Produced Produced

 A 48 0

 В 36 15

 С 24 30

 D 12 45

-Е 0 60
+E 0 60

-- 26) Refer to Table 2-1.
+- 32) Refer to Table 2-1.
 Assume Tomaso's Trattoria only produces pizzas and calzones.
 A combination of 24 pizzas and 30 calzones would appear - A) along Tomaso's production possibilities frontier. - B) inside Tomaso's production possibilities frontier. - C) outside Tomaso's production possibilities frontier. - D) at the horizontal intercept of Tomaso's production possibilities frontier.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 27) Refer to Table 2-1.
+- 33) Refer to Table 2-1.
 Assume Tomaso's Trattoria only produces pizzas and calzones.
 A combination of 36 pizzas and 30 calzones would appear - A) along Tomaso's production possibilities frontier. - B) inside Tomaso's production possibilities frontier. - C) outside Tomaso's production possibilities frontier. - D) at the horizontal intercept of Tomaso's production possibilities frontier.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 28) Refer to Table 2-1.
+- 34) Refer to Table 2-1.
 Assume Tomaso's Trattoria only produces pizzas and calzones.
 A combination of 24 pizzas and 15 calzones would appear - A) along Tomaso's production possibilities frontier. - B) inside Tomaso's production possibilities frontier. - C) outside Tomaso's production possibilities frontier. - D) at the horizontal intercept of Tomaso's production possibilities frontier.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 29) Refer to Table 2-1.
+- 35) Refer to Table 2-1.
 Assume Tomaso's Trattoria only produces pizzas and calzones.
-Tomaso faces \\\\\\ opportunity costs in the production of pizzas and calzones.
+Tomaso faces opportunity costs in the production of pizzas and calzones.

 - A) increasing

 - B) decreasing

 - C) constant

 - D) negative